glouppe/info8010-deep-learning/lecture9.md

 \mathbf{H}\_{k} &= \mathbf{F}\_{k}(\mathbf{X}, \mathbf{A})\end{aligned}.$$

 This is similar to having multiple kernels in a convolutional layer or multiple attention heads in an attention layer.

+???

+Draw a full architecture on the blackboard, stopping at the parallel composition.

 ---